Valerie A. Abbott, Councilor, District 3

 Councilor Abbott serves on the boards of the Birmingham Planning Commission, Birmingham Tree Commission, Birmingham Historical Society, the Metropolitan Planning Organization, and has served as Chairman of the Board of the Regional Planning Commission of Greater Birmingham.

 She has collaborated with her fellow councilors and city staff to revise ordinances regulating noise, smoking, and fences.
 An avid gardener and nature enthusiast, her pursuit of neighborhood health and revitalization has resulted in two community gardens, including a national award-winning project in East Avondale.
 She is a proponent of all things green, including Birmingham’s recycling program, which is experiencing a rebirth.

-Her credentials include a Bachelors Degree from the School of Architecture and Fine Arts at Auburn University and a Masters Degree in Public and Private Management from Birmingham Southern College.
-An employee of AT&T Services, Inc., Councilor Abbott has deep roots in the community’s business sector as well as within its neighborhoods.
-The recipient of numerous volunteer awards from groups ranging from Civitan to the Birmingham Tree Commission, Councilor Abbott was named Birmingham’s “Unsung Hero” in 1993.
+Her credentials include a Bachelor’s Degree from the School of Architecture and Fine Arts at Auburn University and a Masters Degree in Public and Private Management from Birmingham Southern College.
+As an employee of AT&T Services, Inc. for the past 40 years, Councilor Abbott has deep roots in the community’s business sector as well as within its neighborhoods.
+The recipient of numerous volunteer awards from groups ranging from the Civitan Club to the Birmingham Tree Commission, Councilor Abbott was named Birmingham’s “Unsung Hero” in 1993.

 For more information concerning Councilor Valerie A. Abbott or to discuss scheduling arrangements, call 205.254.2355 or email firstname.lastname@example.org.